Compensation Hypothesis

 Since the differentiated consciousness of civilized man has been granted an effective instrument for the practical realization of its contents through the dynamics of his will, there is all the more danger, the more he trains his will, of his getting lost in one-sidedness.

-Jung contextualizes the conditions that necessitate compensation — the structural one-sidedness produced by the differentiated, will-driven consciousness of modern civilization — without naming the hypothesis explicitly.
+Jung and Kerényi frame the structural conditions that make compensation necessary — the inherent one-sidedness produced by civilized consciousness’s concentration on selected contents — without naming compensation explicitly.

 Jung, C. G. and Kerényi, C., Essays on a Science of Mythology: The Myth of the Divine Child and the Mysteries of Eleusis, 1949aside